backstage/backstage/docs/backend-system/building-plugins-and-modules/01-index.md

     env.registerInit({
       deps: { logger: coreServices.logger },
       async init({ logger }) {
-        // We can access `actionsExtension` directly, giving us access to the internal interface. const examples = actionsExtension.getRegisteredActions();
+        // We can access `examplesExtension` directly, giving us access to the internal interface. const examples = examplesExtension.getRegisteredExamples();

         logger.info(`The following examples have been registered: ${examples}`);
       },